How to Identify Your Audience for Impactful Data Storytelling

 In the small suburban town of Parker, Colorado, 16-year-old Emily Thompson was known as the “video game guru.”
 With her razor-sharp reflexes and strategic thinking, she’d mastered the intricacies of countless games, from Fortnite to The Legend of Zelda.
 However, her fascination wasn’t confined to the virtual battlegrounds; Emily had an equal interest in the data and statistics behind video games.

-As she conducted her survey, Emily started by identifying potential audiences for her data story.
-She thought about her classmates who were gaming enthusiasts, her teachers who were clueless about video games, her parents who were mildly interested, and the local gaming club.
+As she conducted her survey, Emily identified potential audiences for her data story.
+She thought about her classmates who were gaming enthusiasts, her teachers who were clueless about video games, her mildly interested parents, and the local gaming club.
 Each had different levels of understanding, interests, and relevance to her data story.

 She chose both groups: her classmates and the adult population of her school.
 She created two versions of her presentation.
 The first was loaded with gaming jargon, comparisons between games, and deep dives into gaming subcultures for her classmates.
 The second was a more fundamental version for adults, filled with simple explanations and clear insights into why these trends matter in understanding their students or children better.

 When the project presentations rolled around, Emily was prepared.
-Her vibrant presentation won nods of approval from her classmates, who found the data intriguing and relatable.
+Her vibrant display won nods of approval from her classmates, who found the data intriguing and relatable.
 Then, she caught the adults off guard.
-They listened, captivated as Emily eloquently translated the mystifying world of video games into a narrative they could grasp.
+They listened, captivated, as Emily eloquently translated the mysterious world of video games into a narrative they could grasp.
 It was a tale of preferences, peer influence, and the surprising cognitive benefits of strategy video games.

 Related Tags: